 Parking a vehicle at trailhead in a National Forest in Washington will typically require a Northwest Forest Pass.

 The interagency America the Beautiful – National Parks and Federal Recreational Lands Pass is honored nationwide at all Forest Service, National Park Service, Bureau of Land Management, Bureau of Reclamation, and US Fish & Wildlife Service sites charging entrance or standard amenity fees.
 The Interagency Annual Pass is $80 for a year pass and is available to the general public.

 The Seven National Forests on the PNT

-Camping is allowed only in designated sites in these National Parks; dispersed camping is not allowed.
+For overnight trips on the PNT in Glacier National Park, the North Cascades National Park Complex, and Olympic National Park, backcountry permits are required for backcountry camping along the trail.
+Camping is only allowed only in designated sites in these National Parks; dispersed camping is not allowed.
 These permit systems help protect the PNT, and the experience for you and other visitors.

 Getting Backcountry Permits

-Permits must be obtained before your trip on the PNT in our National Parks.
-Policies and fees for permits vary between parks.
-Some permits may be reserved by making advance reservations, others must be made or obtained in person at specific Ranger Stations.
+Backcountry permits must be obtained before an overnight trip on the PNT in our national parks.
+Policies and fees for backcountry permits vary between the parks.
+Some permits may be reserved by making advance reservations, others must be made or obtained in person at specific ranger stations.

 Permits for PNT Thru-hikers